 Why is preventive maintenance important?

-Explore a predictive maintenance solution.
+Explore our predictive maintenance solution.

-Why do you need a preventive maintenance schedule?
+Why do you need a PM schedule?

 What are the 4 types of preventive maintenance?

-Examples of preventive maintenance
+Examples of scheduled servicing

 How does preventive maintenance compare to reactive maintenance?